Use Cases

 Ensure Platform Flexibility

-MQTT lacks the adaptability needed to meet evolving IoT requirements.
-It does not offer native support for advanced edge computing, real-time data streaming, large-scale device management, or built-in AI capabilities.
-Additionally, it falls short in providing end-to-end orchestration with cloud services, which is essential for seamless integration and scalability in modern IoT environments.
+MQTT lacks the flexibility required to address the evolving needs of IoT.
+It does not provide native support for advanced edge computing, real-time data streaming, or built-in AI capabilities.
+Furthermore, it does not include support for analytics or end-to-end orchestration with cloud services.

 InfinyOn Solution